shall we swim today?

 Change the time:

-An incoming flood tide will be going from west to east at Grimaldos Chair
+will be going from east to west at Grimaldos Chair

 The size of the arrows approximate the strength of the current